whitehole07/space-structure-fem/README.md

 Once the problem is solved, different post processing methods to recover derived quantities are available.

 ## Displacements
-To recover the three displacements at any point of a beam, expressed in the beam's local reference frame, the following method can be used:
+To recover the displacements at any point of a beam, expressed in the beam's local reference frame, the following method can be used:

 ```MATLAB
 [u, v, t] = str.get_displ_local(beam_num, xi)